Fall 2013 – Summer 2014

 In some cases, students from university science disciplines have sufficient credits to complete the requirements for the B.Eng.
 (Chemical) program in two years.
 Those concerned should discuss this with their adviser.

 Students must obtain a grade of C or better in all core courses.
-For the Department of Chemical Engineering, core courses include all required courses (departmental and non-departmental) as well as complementary courses (departmental).
+For the Department of Chemical Engineering, core courses include all required courses (departmental and non-departmental) as well as technical complementary courses.

 The Chemical Engineering Student Society has for many years been affiliated both with the CSChE (Canadian Society for Chemical Engineering) and with the AIChE (American Institute of Chemical Engineers).
 For a nominal fee, students receive Canadian Chemical News, a monthly publication, and the AlChE Student Members Bulletin as well as other privileges of student membership in the two societies.
 The student chapter also organizes a series of local social, educational, and sporting events.
 For example, recent events have included student-professor banquets and Christmas parties, dances, speakers, broomball games, and joint meetings with the Montreal Section of the CSChE.
 The latter gives students a chance to mix with practising chemical engineers.